DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/heatmap.jpg" style="border:none;" />
 </div>

-**Oct 24th** — How do you move from spreadsheet to informative data visualization?
+**TBD** — How do you move from spreadsheet to informative data visualization?
 Lists of differentially expressed transcripts often include different patterns or modules of genes that are coordinately regulated across treatments or conditions, and these patterns can provide powerful insight into biology.
 In this class you'll use hierarchical clustering and heatmap visualization to interrogate DETs to reveal modules of co-regulated transcripts.

 <div style="clear:both"></div>